Mystery-Man-From-Ouperspace/conspiracyx/README.md

 I highly encourage all users to buy or download a copy of the AFMBE Core Rulebook and many content additions.
 You can find some quick links to purchase this content further below.

 All rights for the game belong to Eden Studios and their affiliated partners.
-Eden Studios makes no represenation or warranty as to the quality, viability, or suitability for purpose of this product.
+Eden Studios makes no representation or warranty as to the quality, viability, or suitability for purpose of this product.

 You can purchase the rulebooks from their website https://www.edenstudios.net/ or from DrivethruRPG at